Guar Gum Explained: The Science and Everyday Uses of This Natural Fibre

 What is a natural substitute for guar gum?

-Xanthan gum, agar-agar, chia, and flaxseed gel can mimic thickening properties in recipes, though they don’t provide the same prebiotic benefits as guar gum or PHGG.
+Xanthan gum, agar-agar, chia gel and flaxseed gel can mimic some thickening properties in recipes, though they do not provide the same prebiotic profile as guar gum or PHGG.

-Some people with sensitive digestion find xanthan gum too fermentable or gassy.
-Guar or PHGG are usually gentler alternatives.
+Some people with sensitive digestion find xanthan gum can feel too heavy or gassy.
+In those cases, guar gum or PHGG are often trialled as gentler alternatives under practitioner guidance.

 Is guar gum safe for daily use?

 Yes.
-Regulatory bodies such as FSANZ and the FDA classify guar gum as safe for general consumption.
-Start small, drink plenty of water, and build gradually.
+Regulatory bodies such as FSANZ and the FDA classify guar gum as safe for general consumption within normal dietary and supplemental ranges.
+It is best to start with small amounts, drink plenty of water and increase slowly.

 Where can I learn more about PHGG products?